Thelma Estrin: Women's studies and computer science

 Estrin published a 1996 paper on women’s studies and computer science to discuss the intersections of the two disciplines as they "both evolved as academic disciplines in the 1960s, but they evolved along very different paths."
 In this paper, Estrin connects feminist epistemology and its pedagogical values to ways computer science could become "more relevant for minority and low-income students."
 Estrin explains that women's studies did not broach the science and engineering subfields of computing and biomedical engineering, which she says were "creating tools for exploration of women's health and reproductive rights," until 25 years after its founding; instead, women's studies focused on the "immediate experience of women" through humanities disciplines.
 "Women's studies," Estrin writes, "implies that we expand the world of science and technology from its patriarchal history, which consider these disciplines as inherently masculine."
 She writes that women's studies seeks to "understand the elements of gender in the social and political situations" and it is necessary in order to "widen women's access to technology."

 Awards and honors

 In 1984, she received the IEEE Centennial Medal.
 In 1989 she was awarded the honorary degree of doctor of science from the University of Wisconsin-Madison.
 She was awarded a Fulbright Fellowship at the Weizmann Institute in Israel to study EEG patterns in epileptics in 1963.
 She received an Outstanding Engineer of the Year Award from the California Institute for the Advancement of Engineering, an Achievement Award from the Society of Women Engineers (1981), the inaugural Service Award (1982) by the Association for Women in Computing, the IEEE Haraden Pratt Award (1991), and the Superior Accomplishment Award from the National Science Foundation.
-She was a Fellow of IEEE, a Fellow of the American Academy of Arts and Sciences, and a Founding Fellow of the American Institute for Medical and Biological Engineering.
+She was a Fellow of IEEE, a Fellow of the American Academy of Arts and Sciences, a Fellow of the Society of Women Engineers, and a Founding Fellow of the American Institute for Medical and Biological Engineering.